UtrechtUniversity/ricgraph/website/enhancing-with-ricgraph.md

 Suppose your organization is UvA (Universiteit van Amsterdam), and you would like to enhance your Pure (Pure UvA).
-Suppose the Pure system of another organization, Pure AUMC (Amsterdam University Medical Centers) has also been harvested in Ricgraph.
+Also, suppose the Pure system of another organization, Pure AUMC (Amsterdam University Medical Centers) has been harvested in Ricgraph.
-Also, OpenAlex for both UvA en AUMC has been harvested in Ricgraph.
+In addition, OpenAlex for both UvA en AUMC has been harvested.
-Ricgraph is depicted as the bottom right cloud.
+In the figure, Ricgraph is shown at the bottom right (the cloud).

-Then, Ricgraph and BackToPure will find research results and IDs from Pure AUMC and from OpenAlex UvA, that are relevant for UvA, but are not in Pure UvA.
+Ricgraph can then be used, together with BackToPure, to identify candidate research results and identifiers from Pure AUMC and OpenAlex that are relevant for UvA, but not yet present in Pure UvA.
+These candidates may be relevant, because they are related to UvA researchers, UvA research results, UvA person identifiers, etc.

-BackToPure will feed those back into Pure UvA via the blue box "enrichments".
+After review, BackToPure can feed these candidate enrichments back into Pure UvA via the blue “enrichments” box.

 ## How to do this?